Getting started with DebugBear

 See how DebugBear works and see an example of how to investigate a performance regression.

-Set up URL monitoringβ
+Set up lab-based URL monitoringβ

 DebugBear runs website tests in a controlled lab-environment.
 This is also called synthetic testing.
 DebugBear builds on top of Google's Lighthouse tool, so you also get recommendations for SEO and accessibility.